leapcode/soledad/docs/benchmarks.rst

 Test repetition
 ---------------

-`pytest-benchmark` runs tests multiple times so it can provide meaningful statistics for the time taken for a tipical run of a test function.
+``pytest-benchmark`` runs tests multiple times so it can provide meaningful statistics for the time taken for a tipical run of a test function.
 The number of times that the test is run can be manually or automatically configured.

-When automatically configured, the number of runs is decided by taking into account multiple `pytest-benchmark` configuration parameters.
+When automatically configured, the number of runs is decided by taking into account multiple ``pytest-benchmark`` configuration parameters.
 See the `the corresponding documenation
 <https://pytest-benchmark.readthedocs.io/en/stable/calibration.html>`_ for more
 details on how automatic calibration works.

+To achieve a reasonable number of repetitions and a reasonable amount of time at the same time, we let ``pytest-benchmark`` choose the number of repetitions for faster tests, and manually limit the number of repetitions for slower tests.

+Currently, tests for `synchronization` and `sqlcipher asynchronous document creation` are fixed to run 4 times each.
+All the other tests are left for ``pytest-benchmark`` to decide how many times to run each one.
+With this setup, the benchmark suite is taking approximatelly 7 minutes to run in our CI server.
+As the benchmark suite is run twice (once for time and cpu stats and a second time for memory stats), the whole benchmarks run takes around 15 minutes.

-The actual number of times a test is run depends on many parameters: the time taken for a sample run and the configuration of the minimum number of rounds and maximum time allowed for a benchmark.
+The actual number of times a test is run when calibration is done automatically by ``pytest-benchmark`` depends on many parameters: the time taken for a sample run and the configuration of the minimum number of rounds and maximum time allowed for a benchmark.
 For a snapshot of the number of rounds for each test function see `the soledad benchmarks wiki page
 <https://0xacab.org/leap/soledad/wikis/benchmarks>`_.

 Sync size statistics